Stop Criticizing; speak your mind

 Complaint: “You talked about yourself all through dinner and didn’t ask about my day.
 That hurt my

-Practicing “speaking your mind from your heart” or complaining rather than criticizing is a skill you can
+“Speaking your mind from your heart” or complaining rather than criticizing are skills you can practice,

-practice, learn and develop.
-Below are samples of a “blurted out” hard statement followed by a softened
+learn and develop.
+Below are samples of a “blurted out” hard statement followed by a softened statement.

 SAMPLE “HARD AND SOFTENED” STATEMENTS